near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/imports.md

 ### Supported Packages

+By default, `preact` and `react` (via `preact/compat`) are available via the container's `importmap`.

-The BWE team has a tracker [here](https://bos-web-engine.vercel.app/webengine.near/NPM.Tracker) which categorizes known compatability of packages.
+The BWE team has a tracker [here](https://bos-web-engine.vercel.app/webengine.near/NPM.Tracker) which categorizes known compatibility of packages.
 Expect the list to grow over time.

 If you have certain packages which you would like to use within BWE, please chime in on [this thread](https://github.com/near/bos-web-engine/discussions/166)